Storms kill 6 in the South and Midwest as forecasters warn of catastrophic rains, floods this week

 Tornadoes leave path of damage, and more could be coming

 Under darkened skies Thursday morning, the remains of a used car dealership in Selmer, Tennessee, stood roofless and gutted by the storm.
 Shards of debris scattered across the car lot and wrapped around mangled trees.
-Some homes were leveled to their foundations.
+Some homes were leveled to their foundations around the town where three tornadoes were suspected of touching down.

 The Tennessee Highway Patrol released video of lightning illuminating the sky as troopers, Selmer police, sheriff's deputies and firefighters scoured the rubble of a decimated home early Thursday morning, looking for anyone trapped.